pilcrowonpaper/arctic/docs/pages/providers/kick.md

 const url = kick.createAuthorizationURL(state, codeVerifier, scopes);
 ```

-Then in your callback make a request to the Kick API.
+Then make a request to the Kick REST API with the access token.

 ```ts
 const tokens = await kick.validateAuthorizationCode(code, codeVerifier);